arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 ## Task 2

-Implement and test methods called `getIntFromUser` and `getDoubleFromUser` which use regular expressions to validate the user input `String`s before using the `Integer` and `Double` classes to parse the input.
-In both methods, the user should be re-prompted in an infinite loop until their input is valid.
+Implement and test methods called `getIntFromUser` and `getDoubleFromUser` which use regular expressions to validate a user input `String`s before using the `Integer` and `Double` classes to parse the input.
+In both methods, the user should be re-prompted in an infinite loop until their input is valid, at which point it should be converted to the appropriate primitive type and returned.

 A valid `int` literal consists of the following parts:

 1. Optionally, a single `+` or `-` sign
+2. A single digit (`1` - `9`)
-2. 1 or more digits (`0` - `9`)
+3. Zero or more additional digits (`0` - `9`)

+In Java, integer literals can start with 0, but only if they are in octal; here we are simply getting decimal responses, so the input should not start with 0.

 A valid `double` literal consists of: